 And there are more than just these two nutrients to consider.
 Are you getting protein in your diet?
 Are you getting carbohydrates in your diet?
 Are you getting fat in your diet?

-Reading a good simple book about food can be super helpful too (and in many cases is the most cost-effective and practical way to make progress).
+Reading a good simple book about food can be super helpful (and in many cases is the most cost-effective and practical way to make progress).

-Getting help from a holistic nutrition/health counselor or naturopath may be a good idea to zero in quickly on areas to improve.
+Getting help from a holistic nutrition, health counselor, or naturopath may be a good idea to zero in quickly on areas to improve.

-On the medical side, these can include infection of structures within a joint.
+These issues can include infection of structures within a joint.